ChilliCream/graphql-workshop/schema-stitching-with-hotchocolate/README.md

    1. dotnet tool restore
 1. Run tye to start the gateway and its downstream services.
    1. dotnet tye run --watch
-1. Open a browser and and go to `http://localhost:5050/graphql`
+1. Open a browser and go to `http://localhost:5050/graphql`

    ![Test Gateway](images/test-gateway-1.png)

 # Rewrite Schemas

-In order to create a schema that really reflects our business model we need to rewrite the downstream services into a new schema that really integrates the types from the services with each other.
+To create a schema that reflects our business model, we need to rewrite the downstream services into a new schema that integrates the services' types with each other.

 ## Add schema configuration

-1. Create a new file called `Stitching.graphql` which shall be located in the root of the gateway project.
+1. Create a new file called `Stitching.graphql` which shall be located at the root of the gateway project.

 1. Add the following GraphQL SDL snippet into the `Stitching.graphql` file.